-- 2. ALIGNING ASSESSMENTS TO THE DESIRED RESULTS: Recognizing that teachers are shaping their standards-based instruction into larger projects and thematic units, it is essential that they assess mastery in an explicit way.
-Teachers assess throughout the unit of study using a variety of methods including both formative and summative assessments.
-Methods include quizzes or tests aligned with the style students encounter on standardized-assessments as well as more comprehensive or authentic checks for understanding such as informal checks, student observation, 1:1 conferencing, performance tasks, and projects.
-Teachers match an appropriate assessment method to each standard and establish and articulate clear criteria for reaching proficient performance. - 3.
-DIFFERENTIATING INSTRUCTION TO MEET THE NEEDS OF ALL LEARNERS: Now that the learning expectations (knowledge and skills) have been identified, teachers work together to determine the most effective teaching methods and select the appropriate materials and resources to achieve their goals with all of their students.
-Teachers design innovative instructional strategies by differentiating the content, process, and products delivered to students in order to provide equal access for all learners (including English learners and students with special needs).
-Teachers write effective standards-aligned lesson plans and utilize a repertoire of research-based instructional strategies to increase student achievement.
+- 2. ALIGNING ASSESSMENTS TO THE DESIRED RESULTS: Recognizing that teachers are shaping their standards-based instruction into larger projects and thematic units, it will be essential that they assess mastery in an explicit way.
+Teachers will assess throughout the unit of study using a variety of methods including both formative and summative assessments.
+Methods will include quizzes or tests aligned with the style students encounter on standardized-assessments as well as more comprehensive or authentic checks for understanding such as informal checks, student observation, 1:1 conferencing, performance tasks, and projects.
+Teachers will match an appropriate assessment method to each standard and establish and articulate clear criteria for reaching proficient performance. - 3.
+DIFFERENTIATING INSTRUCTION TO MEET THE NEEDS OF ALL LEARNERS: Now that the learning expectations (knowledge and skills) are identified, teachers will work together to determine the most effective teaching methods and select the appropriate materials and resources to achieve their goals with all of their students.
+Teachers will design innovative instructional strategies by differentiating the content, process, and products delivered to students in order to provide equal access for all learners (including ELs and students with special needs).
+Teachers will write effective standards-aligned lesson plans and utilize a repertoire of research-based instructional strategies to increase student achievement.

-As teachers implement their lesson plans, they continuously assess their own efficacy and impact with individual students in the classroom utilizing specific data and analysis of sub-groups.
-Our instructional program is driven by student data gathered by the teachers in order to make informed decisions about assessment, curriculum, pedagogy, and student services.
-Teachers continuously look at student work and questions in order to inform, structure, and refine their instructional practice.
-Based on concepts of "action research," teachers are trained to take an analytical approach to teaching and learning.
-Teachers act as researchers in their classrooms to test hypotheses, gather data, and draw conclusions about their instructional practices.
-Teachers are then expected to base their pedagogical decision-making on collective research and to share best practices regularly both within their grades and across grades.
-In addition, teachers are able to draw upon the extensive planning and materials already developed by teachers from the other CWC Los Angeles schools.
-In effect, our teachers form a true community of learners as they take a more reflective and analytical approach to their instruction.
+As teachers implement their lesson plans, they will continuously assess their own efficacy and impact with individual students in the classroom utilizing specific data and analysis of sub-groups.
+Our instructional program will be driven by student data gathered by the teachers in order to make informed decisions about assessment, curriculum, pedagogy, and student services.
+Teachers will continuously look at student work and questions in order to inform, structure, and refine their instructional practice.
+Based on concepts of "action research," teachers will be trained to take an analytical approach to teaching and learning.
+Teachers will act as researchers in their classrooms to test hypotheses, gather data, and draw conclusions about their instructional practices.
+Teachers then will be expected to base their pedagogical decision-making on collective research and to share best practices regularly both within their grades and across grades.
+In addition, teachers will be able to draw upon the extensive planning and materials already developed by teachers from the other CWC LA schools.
+In effect, our teachers will form a true community of learners as they take a more reflective and analytical approach to their instruction.

-Student Portfolios can play an important role in this process.
-Once data is gathered through formal assessments, teachers dig deeper into collections of students' work to inform their understanding of each child's strengths and challenges with the material.
+Student portfolios will play an important role in this process.
+Once data is gathered through formal assessments (e.g., NWEA) and informal assessments (e.g., teacher-created unit assessments), teachers will dig deeper into collections of students' work to inform their understanding of each child's strengths and challenges with the material.
 When learning is documented, children can also revisit and interpret their learning experiences and reflect on how to develop these experiences further.
-Teachers are able to interpret and reflect retrospectively on each student's individual progress and also use this documentation toward the creation of future contexts for learning.
-Teachers learn about their own roles in learning groups (e.g., when to intervene and when to stand back) and factors that contribute to making a learning group effective.
-Documentation of learning groups provides insight into what students are working on and how teachers might help them move forward in their work.
-Finally, reviewing documentation influences curriculum in terms of the amount of time a group spends on a topic and the level of student involvement in shaping an activity or unit.
+Teachers will be able to interpret and reflect retrospectively on each student's individual progress and also use this documentation toward the creation of future contexts for learning.
+Teachers will learn about their own roles in learning groups (e.g., when to intervene and when to stand back) and factors that contribute to making a learning group effective.
+Documentation of learning groups will provide insight into what students are working on and how teachers might help them move forward in their work.
+Finally, reviewing documentation will influence curriculum in terms of the amount of time a group spends on a topic and the level of student involvement in shaping an activity or unit.